riankashyap/speakBook/DOC.md

   <img src="./images/2.jpg" alt=""/>
 </p>

+To save the same as audiobook (File saves in home dir as *myaudio.wav*) press alt + R key.

 # Know issues

 On some computers shortcut keys must be enabled manually for the program to work